qgis/QGIS-Documentation/docs/user_manual/print_composer/composer_items/composer_attribute_table.rst

 Frames
 ......

-The :guilabel:`Frames` group of the attribute table properties provides the following functionalities (see figure_layout_table_frames_):
+The :guilabel:`Frames` group of the table item properties provides the following functionalities (see figure_layout_table_frames_):

 .. _figure_layout_table_frames: